 Wrens are a family of small brown passerine birds found mainly in the Americas.
 They are considered one of the most abundant bird species, with 88 known varieties divided into 19 genera.

-The Eurasian wren is the only type that inhabits Europe and other parts of the Old World, where it’s commonly referred to simply as “wren.”
+The Eurasian wren is the only type inhabiting Europe and other parts of the Old World, commonly referred to simply as “wren.”

-Wrens have tiny bodies with thin bills and long tails which they often hold upright for hours at a time while singing their loud cheery songs from treetops or low shrubs.
+Wrens have tiny bodies with thin bills and long tails, which they often hold upright for hours while singing their loud, cheery songs from treetops or low shrubs.

 Kingdom | Animalia |